shift-org/shift-docs/docs/PEDALPALOOZA.md

 approx. early to mid May

 * Add the merch sale snippet (`pp-merch.html`) to the PP header (`pp-header.html`).
-This typically won't be available until early May, and then needs to be removed once sales close (mid to late May).
+This typically won't be available until early May, and then needs to be removed once sales close (mid May to early June).
+Sometimes there is more than round of sales, so an additional update may be needed.

 ## During